HelmholtzAI-Consultants-Munich/MLEE/README.md

 python main.py
 ```

-This will execute the whole pipeline with the input parameters you defined in the input_parameters.json - see [4.2 Define the input parameters](#42-preparing-input-parameters)
+This will execute the whole pipeline with the input parameters you defined in input_parameters.json - see [4.2 Define the input parameters](#42-preparing-input-parameters)

 <details>
 	<summary><em>Linux and cluster</em> </summary>